Digital Marketing Review Strategy

 A Review Gone Viral

-Consider the following example of a review that went viral for a San Francisco business.
-Within a matter of days, a single review brought in over a thousand views for a local restaurant.
+Consider the following example of a viral review for a San Francisco business.
+Within a few days, a single review brought in over a thousand views for a local restaurant.

 “I wrote this 5-star review, spur of the moment, from my smart phone after having a wonderful lunch at Shanghai Dumpling King.
 To my surprise, within a couple months, the review had been seen more than a 1,000 times.
 I probably single-handedly bumped the sales of their wonderful sugar-egg puff dessert by many fold.”